 BobsCNC recommends EstlCAM software for use as CAM software for converting the CAD design into G Code.

-Vectric Aspire and Alibre are also supported CAM softwares for the BobsCNC.
+Vectric Aspire and Alibre are CAM software programs compatible with BobsCNC.

 This CNC comes as a kit and needs to be assembled using the manual provided.
 The manual is excellent with clearly labeled parts and steps with photos.